 The Low-Speed waveform looks considerably different, but the principle is the same.
-The waveform doesn’t return to the 2.5v reference voltage which means the speed at which data that can be sent is less as it takes longer for a device to determine if the signal is logically High or Zero.
+The waveform doesn’t return to the 2.5v reference voltage, which means the speed at which data can be sent is less as it takes longer for a device to determine if the signal is logically High or Zero.

-By having the recessive and dominant voltages relative to each other and not a fixed reference point, the absolute voltage of the Hi and Lo lines at a given point is not critical, which allows for cheaper hardware.
+By having the recessive and dominant voltages relative to each other and not a fixed reference point, the absolute voltage of the Hi and Lo lines at a given moment is not critical, which allows for cheaper hardware.